ivandavidov/minimal/README.md

 * [Minimal Linux Script](https://github.com/ivandavidov/minimal-linux-script) - very simplified and minimalistic version of MLL.
 Recommended for 100% noobs.

-* [Boot2Minc](https://github.com/mhiramat/boot2minc) - this fork adds [Mincs](https://github.com/mhiramat/mincs) and as result you can run Linux containers.
+* [Boot2Minc](https://github.com/mhiramat/boot2minc) - this fork adds [Mincs](https://github.com/mhiramat/mincs) and as result you can run Linux containers inside MLL.
 One interesting Mincs feature - it provides tools which allow you to reuse alredy existing Docker containers.

 * [K1773R's MLL](https://github.com/K1773R/minimal) - PowerPC version of Minimal Linux Live with [memtester](http://pyropus.ca/software/memtester) as additional software.
 Impressive work!

-* [Ladiko's MLL](https://github.com/ladiko/minimal) - This fork automatically downloads and uses the latest available Kernel and BusyBox sources.
+* [Ladiko's MLL](https://github.com/ladiko/minimal) - this fork automatically downloads and uses the latest available Kernel and BusyBox sources.
 By default there is NTFS and SquashFS support.
 The fork also provides an installer which can be used to put MLL on USB flash device.

 * [AwlsomeLinux](https://github.com/AwlsomeAlex/AwlsomeLinux) - MLL fork which provides additional overlay bundles (ncurses and Nano).

+* [StarLinux](https://github.com/AwlsomeAlex/StarLinux) - the successor of [AwlsomeLinux](https://github.com/AwlsomeAlex/AwlsomeLinux).
+StarLinux aims at making the build process user friendly.

 * [prologic's MLL](https://github.com/prologic/minimal) - this fork adds Python support to the MLL runtime environment.